WorldPlay: Towards Long-Term Geometric Consistency for Real-Time Interactive World Modeling: Conclusion

 \section{Conclusion}

 \tf{WorldPlay is a powerful world model with real-time interaction and long-term geometric consistency.
 It empowers users to customize unique worlds from a single image or text prompt.
 While focused on navigation control, its architecture has shown potential for richer interaction like dynamic, text-triggered events.
-By providing a systematic framework for control, memory, and distillation, WorldPlay marks a critical step toward creating consistent and interactive virtual worlds.
-Extending it to generate longer videos with multi-agent interaction and complex physical dynamics would be fruitful future directions.}
+By providing a systematic framework for control, memory, and distillation, WorldPlay marks a critical step toward creating consistent and interactive virtual worlds. }